Navid200/xDrip/docs/G6_slot.md

 ## G6 Bluetooth Slots

-A G6 transmitter has 2 slots.
+A G6 transmitter has 2 communication slots.
 That's why you can use a t:slim pump and also see your readings in xDrip.
 Or, you can use both the Dexcom receiver and xDrip at the same time.

 You can change the slot that xDrip uses starting with the [February 15, 2022 release](https://github.com/NightscoutFoundation/xDrip/releases/tag/2022.02.15).
 By default, xDrip is on slot 2.  t:slim pump is  on slot 1.
 The Dexcom receiver is also on slot 1.